SumoLogic/sumologic-documentation/docs/cse/automation-service/automation-service-examples.md

    1. Click a node to download results of that node’s run.

-## Custom use case: Configure a custom action to run a local script
+## Advanced example: Configure a custom integration

-The following example shows how to create an integration with a custom action that runs a script you provide.
-The custom action uses [IP Quality Score](https://www.ipqualityscore.com/) to gather IP reputation information for enrichment.
+The following example shows how to create a custom integration with an action that runs a script you provide.
+The action uses [IP Quality Score](https://www.ipqualityscore.com/) to gather IP reputation information for enrichment.
+(This example shows how to add enrichment to an Insight.
+To use the same action to add enrichment to Entities, see [Add Entity enrichment](#add-entity-enrichment) below.)

 1. [Install the Automation Service Bridge](/docs/cse/automation-service/automation-service-bridge/).
-Because this example uses a custom action, you must first install the Bridge before you proceed.
+Because this example uses a custom integration, you must first install the Bridge before you proceed.
 1. Obtain an API key from IP Quality Score:
     1. Create a free account on [IP Quality Score](https://www.ipqualityscore.com/create-account).
     1. Log in.